MrFast-js/Imperial-Bot/README.md

 Imperial anarchy bot made by MrFast#1000

-If you want to suggest a command or something else for me to add please create and issue on this repo
+If you want to suggest a command to add please create an issue here https://github.com/MrFast-js/Imperial-Bot/issues

 ## What can it do?